taleinat/pyweb-il-77-2to3/presentation.md

 This new major version includes various non-backwards-compatible changes.

+- Fix lots of language design mistakes
 - Notably, a major reworking of the string types
-- 2.7, the last 2.x, is a stepping stone towards 3.x
-    - it includes many backported 3.x features
+- 2.7 includes many backported 3.x features
-- Fix lots of language design mistakes
+- 2.x → 2.7 → 3.x
+    - ~~2.8~~ will never be

 Notes:

+- "Hindsight is 20/20"
+- 2.7 is intended as a stepping stone from 2.x to 3.x
 - More on string types later
-- "Hindsight is 20/20"

 VVV

 ## Python 3: A Rocky Start

-- Community was slow to adopt after the 3.0 release
+- 3.0 release → Community slow to adopt
 - Some questioned whether 3.x would ever catch on
 - Up to 3.3, 3.x development was focused on easing the transition from 2.x